-Project construction activity and operation of the Mainline Pipeline and Liquefaction Facilities could affect subsistence users by reducing resource availability and access while increasing harvest cost and effort and potential resource competition.
-Construction would also require additional shipments during the summer shipping season (see Section 4.12.2.3 of the EIS).
+Project construction activity and operation of the pipeline and Liquefaction Facility could impact subsistence users by reducing resource availability and access while increasing harvest cost and effort and potential resource competition.
+Construction would also require additional shipments during the summer shipping season.
 The additional traffic would occur in an already established shipping lane.
 The Project shipping route in Cook Inlet would directly overlap Nanwalek subsistence use areas for non-salmon fish.

-Construction and operation are anticipated to have a limited and/or short-term effect on resource availability, and cost and effort to harvest fish resources for these users.
+Construction and operation are anticipated to have a limited and/or short term effect on resource availability, and cost and effort to harvest fish resources for these users.
 Neither abundance nor availability of fish and benthic invertebrates in the Kenai Peninsula region are likely to be reduced or limited to the extent that subsistence uses would be significantly impaired.

-Impacts on the abundance of berries would be negligible to minor based on the extent of the impact within subsistence berry picking areas.
-Vegetation, including blueberry, cloudberry, and other species traditionally collected during the late summer and early fall would be affected within the right-of-way footprint.
+Impacts to the abundance of berries would be negligible to minor based on the extent of the impact within subsistence berry picking areas.
+Vegetation, including blueberry, cloudberry, and other species traditionally collected during the late summer and early fall would be impacted within the right-of-way footprint.
 Collection of these resources occur within a large area, and areas closer to these communities are likely the most important.
 The identified negligible to minor impacts are not anticipated to significantly reduce or limit the availability or abundance of other resources.

 Impacts on the ability of subsistence users to access traditional subsistence use areas could be moderate, but would be effectively mitigated.
-The mitigation measures proposed as part of this Project in the SPOC would require that local residents be consulted prior to and during construction so that access to important subsistence use areas would not be blocked or prohibited.
-Therefore, impacts on access would be negligible to minor.
+The mitigation measures proposed as part of this project would require that local residents be consulted prior to and during construction so that access to important subsistence use areas would not be blocked or prohibited.
+Therefore, impacts to access would be negligible to minor.

-U.2.2.2 Evaluation of the Availability of Other Lands for the Purpose Sought to be Achieved
+U.2.2.2 Evaluation of the availability of other lands for the purpose sought to be achieved

 Other lands are available for pipeline construction.
 Relatively minor variations in the route and the location of processing facilities would be feasible.
-However, the proposed pipeline route would minimize total pipeline length, reduce the amount of challenging terrain, avoid and/or minimize impacts on existing rights-of-way (and maximize co-location of rights-of-way where desirable).
-It would be co-located with existing infrastructure in the utility corridor, thereby reducing potential environmental or subsistence impacts in undisturbed areas.
+However, the proposed pipeline route would minimize total pipeline length, reduce the amount of challenging terrain, avoid and/or minimize impacts to existing right-of-ways (and maximize co-location of right-of-ways where desirable), and avoid parks, preserves, refuges, and wilderness areas.

-U.2.2.3 Evaluation of Other Alternatives that Would Reduce or Eliminate the Use, Occupancy, or Disposition of Public Lands Needed for Subsistence
+U.2.2.3 Evaluation of other alternatives that would reduce or eliminate the use, occupancy, or disposition of public lands needed for subsistence

 The no action alternative would eliminate the use and occupancy of public lands needed for subsistence purposes.
 The proposed action alternative would not reduce or eliminate the use of public lands needed for subsistence when compared to the no action alternative.
-Additional alternatives were reviewed in Chapter 3 of the EIS, but none were identified that could provide a significant environmental advantage over the Project.
+Additional alternatives were reviewed in Chapter 3 of the draft EIS, but none were identified that could provide a significant environmental advantage over the Project.